s0md3v/sd-webui-roop/README.md

 + In web-ui, go to the "Extensions" tab and use this URL `https://github.com/s0md3v/sd-webui-roop` in the "install from URL" tab.
 + Restart the UI

+> If you encounter 'NoneType' object has no attribute 'get' error, download the inswapper_128.onnx model and put it inside <webui_dir>/models/roop/ directory.

 ## Usage

 1. Under "roop" drop-down menu, import an image containing a face.